inrialearninglab/ai4t/docs/O1-Mooc/module-3-how-does-AI-work/3-2-lets-play-with-the-data/3-2-3a-tutorial-boosted-with-ai.en.md

 # Activity: Boosted with AI?
 There is no better way to understand how machine learning and program training works than to understand how to properly prepare your dataset.

+In this tutorial are inserted 7 very short pedagogical videos which make the tutorials usable with an audience of high school (or secondary school) students if desired.

+###Infos :###
+This tutorial does not store any personal data.
+The images are processed locally on the user's machine.
+It can be used with the following browsers : Edge, Chrome, Mozilla, Safari, Opera

 **It's your turn!**
 _Click on the image below and let us guide you!_